Success at WKU

 Job and Internships

 Balancing academic work load and personal load is sometimes a difficult juggling act.
 For many students, however, they need to work while attending WKU.
 While at WKU many students are searching for their majors and minors but many are trying to figure out what they will do once they join the professional work force.
 Sometimes there is no way to know if you like something until you do it.
-Work with your academic advisor, the Career Services Center advisors, your faculty, or possibly your department for ideas or suggestions on possible jobs or internships that are available.
+Work with your academic advisor, the Center for Career and Professional Development advisors, your faculty, or possibly your department for ideas or suggestions on possible jobs or internships that are available.

 The Spirit of Research and Creativity at WKU is inspired by faculty who encourage students to ask questions and to find new ways to look for answers.
 WKU has many options to consider when thinking of research.
 Take a look at the WKU Office of Research to find resources of what is available for WKU students.
 Contact these offices for specific questions.